 Figure 4: 15 of the 25 participants who attended the WSARE funded ironwood tree workshop.

 Restoring ironwood as an agroforestry species in Guam and increasing genetic diversity.

 Ironwood (Casuarina equisetifolia) seeds sourced from different geographical locations (Table 1) were planted into seed cones.
 Saplings were raised for 4-6 months then transplanted to different locations across Guam (Figure 5).
-Eleven new windrows were created consisting of 10 trees each and four deteriorated windrows were refurbished with 15 trees each (Figure 6).
+Fifteen new windrows were created consisting of 10 trees each and four deteriorated windrows were refurbished with 15 trees each, which completes these objectives.
+(Figure 6).
 Property owners were educated on tree care best management practices during planting.